Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Rather than get closer to the fighting, the Alpha did something that simply never would have occurred to new-spawn: it withdrew.
 It had no illusions that the Humans and Gao would break out of the master facility.
 Two *naked* Human-Alphas had proven more than a match for fully equipped Betas during its raid on that transport ship some time ago.
 With all of their armament and equipment, there was no superiority to be found in numbers.

 Still, not all was lost.
 Perhaps they might be driven to exhaustion, if the fight was sufficiently grueling.
 After all, the Gaoian-Alphas were a lesser-known enemy.
 The Fur-Faced surely had limits, even if they were challenging prey.
 Perhaps their strength wasn’t up to par.
-Perhaps they…
+Perhaps they...

 ...